mbs-octoml/mbs-tvm/src/relay/collage/design.md

     - Collage requires the BYOC integration to either correctly test for which operators are supported in the pattern/operator predicate, or gracefully propagate failure rather than CHECK-fail if an unsupported operator is included in a candidate kernel.
 Thus a BYOC integration will need to be 'robustified' to become 'Collage compatible'.
+Overall we've tried to make as few changes as possible.
+Collage will happily follow along with any improvements to the BYOC integration API (eg via the UMA project).
 - **Higher tuning cost**: Obviously Collage needs to estimate the latency of many more candidate kernels, and each candidate may itself trigger tuning during lowering.
 For TVM this can require O(thousands) of trials and take O(hours) , so we'll be very dependent on cached tuning logs to amortize this cost between models for the same target.
+  Currently Collage will measure more candidates even if TVM native is the only available target.
 - **Task extraction vs Tuning**: Traditionally TVM has had three phases: i) Task extraction (find the fused sub-graphs to tune), ii) Tuning (find a good schedule for those sub-graphs), and iii) Compilation (re-compile the model, now retrieving schedules for all the anticipated sub-graphs from the cache.)
 However the Collage 'v2' prototype collapses all these phases.
-This lets us lazily explore the implied search graph (nodes = partially rewritten models, edges = selected of sub-graph and toolchain as a candidate kernel, cost = estimated sum of kernel costs plus launch penalties) , and thus only pay the cost of tuning candidate kernels which could possibly influence the final placement.
+This lets us lazily explore the implied search graph (nodes = partially rewritten models, edges = selected of sub-graph and toolchain as a candidate kernel, cost = estimated sum of kernel costs plus launch penalties) , and thus only pay the cost of tuning candidate kernels which could possibly influence the final partitioning.
+- **No non-local optimization**: Though Collage can explore the choice of sub-graph and toolchain, it cannot explore any choices which require the arguments and/or result of the sub-graph to be rewritten.
+Thus Collage **cannot** be used to search over:
+    - choice of layout for arguments/results (may require insertion of layout transforms),
+    - choice of memory scope for arguments/results (may require insertion of device copies),
+    - choice of device on which to host the kernel (ditto) since all those choices can require changes beyond the candidates sub-graph.
-- **No per-candidate rewriting**: Though Collage can explore the choice of sub-graph and toolchain, it cannot explore any additional rewrites to apply to the arguments or result of that sub-graph.
-So, for example, Collage cannot be used to search over the choice of layout for a kernel since any choice other than the model's default must be 'corrected' for by the inserted layout transformations.
+- the choice of layout for a kernel since any choice other than the model's default must be 'corrected' for by the inserted layout transformations.
 To support this efficiently we'd need to abandon the simple-minded but fast `SubGraph` representation we describe below in favor of something like an EGraph representation, which seems like a very large change for TVM.